-THE TEN DAYS that begin on Rosh Hashanah and end with Yom Kippur are the holy of holies of Jewish time.
+The ten days that begin on Rosh Hashanah and end with Yom Kippur are the holy of holies of Jewish time.

 On the Yamim Noraim, the Days of Awe, we can almost feel God's presence and sense His closeness.
 For although we know that God is always close to us, we do not always feel close to Him.
 He is always to be found, but we do not always seek Him out.
-The atmosphere in the synagogue is intense and serious.
-Yet this year, as a result of the coronavirus pandemic, many of us will be prevented from experiencing this intensity.
-The challenge will be finding the spiritual energy to replicate this atmosphere in our own homes.
+The atmosphere in the synagogue is intense and serious, (and for those who are unable to experience Rosh Hashanah shul services, it is our challenge to find the spiritual energy to replicate this atmosphere in our own homes.)

 On Rosh Hashanah God judges the whole world and decides on their fate for the coming year.
 It is as if the world has become a courtroom.
 God Himself is the Judge.
 The shofar announces that the court is in session, and we are on trial, giving an account of our lives.

 If taken seriously, this is a potentially life-changing experience.
 It forces us to ask the most fateful questions we will ever ask:

-- Who am I?
+- · Who am I?

 - Why am I here?

-- How shall I live?
+- · How shall I live?

-- How have I lived until now?
+- · How have I lived until now?

 - How have I used God's greatest gift: time?

 - Whom have I wronged, and how can I put it right?

 - Where have I failed, and how shall I overcome my failures?

 - What is broken in my life and needs mending?

-- What chapter will I write in the Book of
+- What chapter will I write in the Book of Life?